Gwillyn/JS-Writing-Tips/README.md

 camelCase - The first word is lowercase, every following word is uppercase...
 variables can be numbers, strings, or multiple (with [])...

+JS uses 0-indexing, meaning variables begin at 0 and go up (0, 1, 2, 3...).
+This is important to remember.

+There is dot.text and bracket text.
+Here is dot.text to call for a variable (location.text).
+Here is bracket[] text to call for one (location["button text"][0]), where the 0 indicates the first variable of the array you're calling for.

 Use 'document' to access html/css elements.
 querySelector() is used to find a css selector as an argument and returns the first element that matches.
 To find h1: let h1 = document.querySelector("h1");...
 Note that h1 is a string for the CSS element